Pre-Marriage Counselling – What Happens?

 - Role modeling of good communication skills: These skills include active listening, which is taking the time to really listen and make sure that you understand the message before answering the question or replying.
 This is a skill that takes practice and does not come automatically.
 A pre-marriage counsellor will observe how you interact as a couple and give you feedback about your communication skills.
 They will also model these skills during the session and will often take time to specifically teach them to you.
 Formal or informal ‘homework’ may be suggested to help further develop these skills between sessions.
 The pre-marriage counsellor or psychologist may also utilise techniques like role playing to help you learn better communication skills.

 - Asking couples to independently write down their hopes, expectations and aspirations for married life.
 This includes asking couples to think about what issues their marriage might face, or what concerns they might have, and then raising them within the session so they can be considered and addressed.
-A pre-marriage counsellor can help a couple any existing issues as well as identify potential issues and ways in which they might be able to resolved in the future.
+A pre-marriage counsellor can help a couple with any existing issues as well as identify potential issues and ways in which they might be able to be resolved in the future.

 Toby and Jenni have known each other for about 1 year and been dating for about six months.
 Although they come from vastly different cultures – her family is Indian and his family is Anglo-Australian – they are deeply in love and want to get married.
-Since they have not known each other a very long time, friends suggested that a few sessions of pre-marriage counselling would be a good idea before they make any final commitment to each other.
+Since they have not known each other for a very long time, friends suggested that a few sessions of pre-marriage counselling would be a good idea before they make any final commitment to each other.

 As Toby and Jenni attend their first session, they are both a bit anxious.
 They have never attended therapy or counselling and do not know what to expect.
 As they meet their pre-marriage counsellor for the first time, they are happy to find that they like Steve a great deal.
 The are particularly assured after he carefully explains how he works with couples and his policy of “no secrets” during the couples counselling process.